Starting the Conversation about Depression

 - You are praying for them.

 Here is a personal video message from me to anyone who feels like the situation is hopeless right now.
 DON’T EVER GIVE UP.

 So tell me do you struggle with depression?
 What is it like for you?
-Were you hurt by someone during a depressed season in your life?
+Did someone hurt you during a depressed season in your life?
 What is the most helpful thing someone could do for you?
 Do you have encouragement and advice for others who are struggling?

 Let's get the conversation started - it's safe here!